eddymail/P4_MaReu/README.md

 # MaReu

-## Informations générales
+## General informations
-Ce dépôt contient une mini-application pour le P4 du parcours **Grande École du Numérique**.
+This repository contains a mini-application for P4 project of the **Grande École du Numérique** course.
-C'est une application de gestion de réunion pour l'entreprise Lamzone
+It is a meeting management application for the company Lamzone

-## Démarrage
+## Startup
-Pour ouvrir le projet sous Android Studio.
+To open the project in Android Studio.
-* Dans le menu VCS
+* In the VCS menu
   * import from version control
   * git
-  * Renseigner ensuite l'URL du repository.
+  * Then enter the URL of the repository.

 ## Auteur
 * Edouard Loussouarn